sf-wdi-gaia/mongo-structured-data/readme.md

 * **Embedded Data** is a document directly nested *inside* of other data

+> Uniquely identifying information, address information, user-generated content.

 ####Referenced Data

 * **Referenced Data** contains an *id* of a document that can be found somewhere else

+> Memberships, relationships, shared content

-There is a tradeoff between *efficiency* and *consistency* depending on which one you choose.
-Neither is better or worse, they are just different.
+There is generally a tradeoff between *efficiency* (embedded) and *consistency* (referenced) depending on which one you choose.

 ###Scenario: